PowerDMS/Owin.Scim/README.md

 private void ModifyUserResourceType(ScimResourceTypeDefinitionBuilder<User> builder) {
   builder
-    .SetValidator<UserValidator>() // allows you to change the validator for the resource .AddSchemaExtension<EnterpriseUserExtension, EnterpriseUserExtensionValidator>(ScimConstants.Schemas.UserEnterprise, false); // add optional or required schema extensions
+    .SetValidator<UserValidator>(); // allows you to change the validator for the resource }
-}
 ```